Analyse des états financiers : les clés pour un achat réussi

 Audit and verification methods

-Internal vs. external audit
+Internal vs. External Audit

 Explain the differences between an internal and external audit, and why external audits are often necessary to verify the accuracy of financial statements.